Utilities and reconciliations FAQs

 Month of usage by month adjustment applied

 A standing charge (or shown as a metering charge on your monthly statements) is a fixed daily amount every UK resident must pay for energy and water, no matter how much you use.
-Every apartment pays the charge, and it covers the costs our energy supplier takes on to get you your energy.
+Every apartment pays the charge, and it covers the costs our energy partner takes on to get you your energy.
 Think of it like a line rental but for your energy rather than your phone.

 At the start of your tenancy, you pay a fixed monthly utilities charge based on your apartment type, so you can use energy immediately.